MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-gp.md

 ---
-title: Onboard Windows 10 machines using Group Policy to Windows Defender ATP
+title: Onboard Windows 10 machines using Group Policy to Microsoft Defender ATP
 description: Use Group Policy to deploy the configuration package on Windows 10 machines so that they are onboarded to the service.
-keywords: configure machines using group policy, machine management, configure Windows ATP machines, onboard Windows Defender Advanced Threat Protection machines, group policy search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: w10
+keywords: configure machines using group policy, machine management, configure Windows ATP machines, onboard Microsoft Defender Advanced Threat Protection machines, group policy search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: w10